 - improve clarity and enforceability of the conditions for protecting the environment, threatened species and fisheries in state forests

 - incorporate innovations in best regulatory practice and advances in technology

 - deliver a contemporary regulatory framework that is fit for purpose

 The objectives of the IFOA remake will be met with no erosion of environmental values and no net change to wood supply.

-- demonstrated options for protecting threatened species and their habitats from timber harvesting operations
+- demonstrate options for protecting threatened species and their habitats from timber harvesting operations,

-- considered ways in which the options met the objectives of the Coastal IFOA remake
+- consider ways in which the options met the objectives of the Coastal IFOA remake, and